Le Creuset Color Guide for 2024

 What Were the Original Le Creuset Colors?

-Le Creuset’s first and classic enamel color, “Volcanique” (ORANGE).
+Le Creuset’s first classic enamel color is “Volcanique” (ORANGE).
 It was inspired by the intense and glowing orange hue of molten cast iron in the foundry’s cauldron.
-As the molten cast iron cooled down and hardened, its original colors deepened to create a range of beautiful ombre hues and gradient colors that are reflected today on Le Creuset’s range
+As the molten cast iron cooled down and hardened, its original colors deepened to create a range of beautiful ombre hues and gradient colors that are reflected today on Le Creuset’s range.

 Le Creuset Volcanic